wgpu/api/

 }

-/// Write to a buffer via a directly mapped staging buffer.
+/// Prepares to write data to a buffer via a mapped staging buffer.

 ///